Call Us

 There’s no shame in accepting you need treatment for alcohol addiction.
 Treatments, like those listed below, can help you to overcome your dependency on alcohol and put you on path to a healthy future.

 • Alcohol detoxification – you can rid your body of addictive substances with a medically assisted detoxification from alcohol.
-This will help you to manage any potentially damaging withdrawal symptoms and allows you to fully focus on recovery through further treatments
+This will help you to manage any potentially damaging withdrawal symptoms and allows you to fully focus on recovery through further treatment

 • Residential alcohol addiction treatment – residential inpatient care places you in an environment designed to aid in addiction recovery.
 During rehab, you’ll engage in therapy, support groups, wellbeing activities and other treatments aimed at securing long-term recovery from addiction.
 After a detox, many people will stay in residential treatment for up to 28 days